wp-plugins/postman-smtp/readme.txt

 * (TBD): Truncate logs to max amount - add option for unlimited logs?
 * (TBD): Present choices to user when select the auth type and socket in wizard more elegantly (radio buttons?)
 * (TBD): Delivery mode - production, logging, test
+* Remove warning from main screen for sender override if it's already on

 = 1.5.13 - 2015-04-18 =
 * Minor fix in Wizard: OAuth labels weren't updating dynamically (since v1.5.11)